disarm-platform/fn-ppmify/SPECS.md

 ## Response

 A JSON object 'ppm_df' containing the following fields:
-- `lng`.
+- `x`.
 Longitude in decimal degrees
-- `lat`.
+- `y`.
 Latitude in decimal degrees
 - `exposure`.
 Population offset for that point in space and time.
 - `period`.
 A number 1 through number of layers as determined by `date_start_end` and `aggregation_period`.
 - `outcome`. {integer} Whether the point is an observation (1) or a quadrature point (0).